Imran Khan's US visit — Afghan peace to dominate talks with Donald Trump | DW | 19.07.2019

 Afghanistan peace is likely to be the key topic during talks between Pakistani PM Khan and Trump.
 But analysts warn that Washington must not turn a blind eye to a crackdown on media and political plurality in Pakistan.

-Imran Khan is setting off on his first official visit to the US since becoming Pakistan's prime minister in August 2018.
-He is scheduled to meet with US President Donald Trump on Monday.
+Pakistani Prime Minister Imran Khan is scheduled to meet with US President Donald Trump on Monday.
+It is Khan's first official to the US since becoming Pakistan's prime minister in August 2018.

 According to the White House, the meeting "will focus on strengthening cooperation between the United States and Pakistan to bring peace, stability, and economic prosperity to a region that has seen far too much conflict."